Golf elbow – Step 4

 Place your training arm over the edge of a table with your palm facing down.
 Press with the other arm on the back of the hand so that the front of the training arm becomes increasingly stretched.
 Repeat the exercise, pressing the training arm hand first to one side and then to the other side.
 Finally, turn the arm so that the palm is facing upwards.
 With the healthy arm, press on the palm of the hand so that there is increasing tension on the underside of the training arm.
 Hold each stretch for 20 seconds and then start one of the other exercises.

 Press your palms together.
-Raise your elbows while keeping your arms in front of your chest.
+Lift your elbows whilst keeping your arms in front of your chest.
 Hold the stretch for 20 seconds.
 Relax for 5 seconds.

-Sit on a table and rest your hands behind your back.
-Keep your arms in towards your body.
-Turn your hands so your fingers point backwards and your thumbs out to the side.
+Sit on a table with your hands behind your back.
+Keep your arms close to your body.
+Turn your hands so that your fingers are pointing backwards and your thumbs are pointing out to the side.
 Your arms should be straight.
-Slowly lean your upper body backwards so that your forearms become increasingly stretched.
+Slowly lean your upper body backwards, so that you feel a gradual stretch in your forearms.
 Hold the stretch for 20 seconds.
 Relax for 5 seconds.

-Lie on your knees and hands.
-The fingers and elbow should point towards the knees.
-The arms should be straight.
-Move your body backwards so that your forearms are increasingly extended.
+Get down on your knees and hands.
+Your fingers and elbows should point towards your knees.
+Your arms should be straight.
+Lean your body backwards so that you feel a gradual stretch in your forearms.
 Hold the stretch for 20 seconds.
 Relax for 5 seconds.

 Strength